zienabalawneh/guessing-game/README.md

 + What observations or questions do you have about what you have learned so far?  no thing  ,most things are clear

 + How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
-I was expecting it to take three and a half hours with me, but it took five and a half hours
+I was expecting it to take three and a half hours with me, but it took half an  hour.

 ![guessing](img/giphy.gif)